 Handwriting by Strokes introduces letters from the simplest to the most difficult.
 Numbers are included because these are also written differently around the world.
 Horizonal and vertical lines are taught first, followed by diagonal lines, humps, curves, and circles.
 The last two lessons can be taught as 2:00 letters (students can tell time) or as letters that begin with a the letter 'C'.
 All English letters and numbers can be learned in 7 quick lessons.

 Handwriting skills are rarely taught to English language learners above the first three grades/levels.
 However, students benefit greatly from this instruction.
 Students who write with a different script (Arabic, Thai, Chinese) quickly acquire English handwriting.
 Students with limited or interrupted formal education (SLIFE) develop handwriting skills slowly and require more practice time.
 They often need to develop their muscles and coordination to correctly and comfortably write letters.

 Instruction can include large motor movement such as air writing or tracing large letters.
 Verbal chanting of the stroke direction, letter name, and sound helps to reinforce stroke order and direction as well as the letter/sound connection.
 Tactile methods such as writing on sandpaper or in a pan of corn meal can also be incorporated.
-For older students, use the pencil down method rather than lifting up the pencil for each stroke.
+Use the pencil down method rather than lifting up the pencil for each stroke.
 For example, 'a' is written with the pencil constantly down, not raised and lowered for the separate strokes.
 This is how most English speakers print.
 It is more fluid, rhythmic, and efficient.

-Learning to handwrite correctly helps students to concentrate on other aspects of literacy.
+Learning to handwrite correctly, helps students to concentrate on other aspects of literacy.
 It also reduces hand fatigue and stress.
 In addition, numerous studies have shown handwriting improves spelling and reading skills.